The Sui Dynasty: An Overview

 Emperor Wendi Encouraged Meritocracy

-People experienced a sense of well being during Emperor Wendi's rule.
+People experienced a sense of well being during Emperor Wendi's (personal name: Yang Jian) rule.
 He introduced the system of "Three Cabinets and Six Departments".
 By doing so, he improved the efficiency of the administration.
 He brought all government officials under annual assessment.
 His policies encouraged meritocracy in appointment of government officials.

 Emperor Wendi Constructed the Guangtong Canal

-First Bridge in the Was Built During the Rule of Sui Dynasty
+First Bridge in the World Was Built During the Rule of Sui Dynasty

 Yang Guang Killed Yang Jian After He Came to Power